alair-aurea/ansible-scripts/README.md

 1. How to run from docker
 1. How to create a new distro
 1. How to create a new dev environment
+1. How to create a new prepared task
 1. How to install a local file to a managed node